CrawlingWharf90/JS_Typing_Effect/README.md

 function TypeWords(words, target, typeSpeed, deleteSpeed, pauseTime, loops, state, bhvr)
 ```

-Words $\rightarrow$ is the array of words that you want to display, each word has to paramaters:<br>
+Words -> is the array of words that you want to display, each word has to paramaters:<br>

     text: is the string that you want to type
     color: the color of the this string

-Target $\rightarrow$ is the target element where the words should be typed
+Target -> is the target element where the words should be typed

-Type Speed $\rightarrow$ is the time in miliseconds (ms) that should be waited after a char is displayed until the next one is typed
+Type Speed -> is the time in miliseconds (ms) that should be waited after a char is displayed until the next one is typed

 > By default its' value is set to 250ms

-Delete Speed $\rightarrow$ is the time in miliseconds (ms) that should be waited after a char is removed until the next one is deleted
+Delete Speed -> is the time in miliseconds (ms) that should be waited after a char is removed until the next one is deleted

 > By default its' value is set to 75ms

-Pause Time $\rightarrow$ is the time in miliseconds (ms) that should be waited after a word has been fully typed to when it starts getting deleted, also used for the time since a word has been fully deleted to when the next one starts being typed
+Pause Time -> is the time in miliseconds (ms) that should be waited after a word has been fully typed to when it starts getting deleted, also used for the time since a word has been fully deleted to when the next one starts being typed

 > By default its' value is set to 1000ms

-Loops $\rightarrow$ The number of times the array should loop before the effect stops, if this number is set to 0 then the effect will loop endlessly
+Loops -> The number of times the array should loop before the effect stops, if this number is set to 0 then the effect will loop endlessly

 > By default its' value is set to 0

-State $\rightarrow$ The starting state of the effect, this paramater takes only two values:
+State -> The starting state of the effect, this paramater takes only two values:
 <p style="margin-left:40px">
     <b>
         Play: <i>The effect will start with the typing animation running</i>